chaitanyajerripothula/egghead-asciicasts/thinking-reactively-with-rxjs/lessons/08_egghead-expose-complex-reactive-code-as-simple-function-based-apis.md

 [Video link](https://www.egghead.io/lessons/egghead-expose-complex-reactive-code-as-simple-function-based-apis)

-Instructor: [00:00] Now that we solved our problem, we can go back and focus on these.
+Instructor: [00:00] Now that we solved our problem, we can go back and focus on our Observables.
 How do we make them emit whenever a task starts or complete?
 Tasks come in all shapes and sizes.
 It might be an *Observable* that someone's just *Subscribed* to and we're waiting for it to emit or it might be a `setTimeout()` or even a `fetch()` request that's been fired off to some server.

-### Task Examples
 ```js
 /*
   timer(6000).subscribe(...)